 February 6, 2020

 Unless you have been in a media blackout these past two weeks, you are well aware of the latest public health threat: 2019-nCoV.
-This new strain of coronavirus is currently linked to over forty thousand infections and rising fatalities in China, and additional cases have been brought to other areas of the world. by air travelers.
+This new strain of coronavirus is currently linked to over forty-thousand fatalities and rising in China, and additional cases have been brought to other areas of the world by air travelers.

 Here’s our perspective…